You’re about to learn how to dispute a charge off from a consumer credit report.

 After 7 years of inactivity, the charge off will come off your credit report by itself.

 Notice I said “inactivity”.
-If you pay the charge off, then you are updating the date of last activity.
-Paying an old charge off will not only not increase your score, but it will most likely crush it.
+If the charge off is paid, then the date of last activity is made current.
+Paying an old charge off will not only not increase your credit score, but it will most likely crush it.

-Remember, it’s not really the past due balance that’s hurting your score.
-It's the “charge off” status that’s doing most of the damage.
+Remember, it’s not really the past due balance that’s hurts the credit score.
+It's the account in “charge off” status that’s doing most of the damage.

 That's why learning how to dispute a charge off is so important.
 If you're overpaying for credit and loans, then you'll never be able to save for your future.